mehulagg/gitlab/doc/ci/docker/using_docker_images.md

 ### What services are not for

-As it was mentioned before, this feature is designed to provide **network accessible** services.
+As mentioned before, this feature is designed to provide **network accessible** services.
 A database is the simplest example of such a service.

-The services feature is not designed to, and does not add any software from the defined `services` image(s) to the job's container.
+The services feature is not designed to, and does not, add any software from the defined `services` image(s) to the job's container.

-For example, if you have the following `services` defined in your job, the `php`, `node` or `go` commands are **not** available for your script, and thus the job fails:
+For example, if you have the following `services` defined in your job, the `php`, `node` or `go` commands are **not** available for your script, and the job fails:

 ```yaml
 job: